ngxp/store-service/README.md

 # @ngx-patterns/store-service

-Adds an abstraction layer between Angular components and the [@ngrx](https://github.com/ngrx/platform) store.
-This decouples the components from the store, selectors and actions and makes it easier to test components.
+Adds an abstraction layer between Angular components and the [@ngrx](https://github.com/ngrx/platform) store and effects.
+This decouples the components from the store, selectors, actions and effects and makes it easier to test components.

 # Install